 Stand up paddle boarding's popularity has soared across the rivers, lakes, canals and just about any water body out there.
 As many people find this water sport thrilling, it goes without saying that safety is often overlooked.
+Knowing how to paddle board is not enough to keep you safe when you paddle.
 It is important that you don't get too excited for it and consider safety precautions before heading out.
 Before starting, we shall look at weather conditions, safety gear, along with other safety measures to take during paddle boarding.

 Tip 1: MONITORING WEATHER CONDITIONS